Is it normal to feel so tired during pregnancy?

 Creating human life is a big job that takes lots of time and energy.
 Fatigue in the first trimester is a signal from your body to slow down and give it time to adjust to the incredible changes happening inside.

 Several factors may contribute to first trimester pregnancy fatigue, including:

 - Hormones.
 Hormonal changes play a big role in making you feel tired, especially the hormone progesterone.
 This hormone rises sharply in the first trimester.

 - Increased blood volume.
 Your blood volume has doubled to ensure your baby is getting the nutrients it needs to grow.
 To accommodate this increase, your heart is pumping harder and stronger.
 This in turn increases your metabolism and lowers your blood sugar and blood pressure, adding to your fatigue.

 - Anemia.
 Iron levels can drop in pregnancy, resulting in iron-deficiency anemia.
 If you are experiencing extreme fatigue, talk to your provider about testing your iron levels.

 How long will I feel like this?

 For most women, the extreme fatigue of the first trimester is soon forgotten with the glow and boost in energy that comes with the second trimester.
-So, if it seems like all you’re doing these first few weeks is lying around, dozing, or napping, don’t worry.
+So, don’t worry if it seems like all you’re doing these first few weeks is lying around, dozing or napping.
 It’s normal.
 Although fatigue often returns in the third trimester because of disrupted sleep and increasing discomforts, this too will pass in time.